GudepuSravani/JS-Notes/README.md

 >=

 what is variable ?
-variable it can store the variable.it also keyword.si
+variable it can store the variable.it also keyword. js